bbauska/W3Cx-3of5/README.md

 For accessibility matters, a best practice is to split your page content into \"regions\" defined by the five 5 elements (aside, footer, header, main and nav) learned this week.

-We recommend this article written by Steve Faulkner: \"[Easy content organisation with HTML5](https://www.paciellogroup.com/blog/2015/09/easy-content-organisation-with-html5/)\" (24 September 2015).
+We recommend this article written by Steve Faulkner: \"<a href="https://www.paciellogroup.com/blog/2015/09/easy-content-organisation-with-html5/" target="_blank">Easy content organisation with HTML5</a>" (24 September 2015).
 Steve explains in details how to organize an HTML document into \"regions\" based on the semantic markup elements we have seen so far during Module 1 of this course.

 <h4>External resources:</h4>
 <ul>
-<li>This <a href="https://www.w3.org/TR/html5/grouping-content.html#the-main-element">document</a> has been written by the W3C HTML5 Working Group, which details the different use-cases for this element.</li>
+<li>This <a href="https://www.w3.org/TR/html5/grouping-content.html#the-main-element" target="_blank">document</a> has been written by the W3C HTML5 Working Group, which details the different use-cases for this element.</li>
-<li><a href="https://www.w3.org/html/wg/wiki/User:Sfaulkne/main-usecases">Rationale and use cases for standardizing a 'main content' HTML feature</a>.</li>
+<li><a href="https://www.w3.org/html/wg/wiki/User:Sfaulkne/main-usecases" target="_blank">Rationale and use cases for standardizing a 'main content' HTML feature</a>.</li>
-<li>On MDN's Web Docs: the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main">main element.</a></li>
+<li>On MDN's Web Docs: the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main" target="_blank">main element.</a></li>
 </ul>

 <h3 id="ch1-3-9">1.3.9 The Blog Example, Applying Best Practices</h3>